 ability to quickly bring the mind back to a place of love, shifting our perception so that we can see and experience that which unites all of us.
 When we come together and share in the practices the effects are amplified.

 Enjoy a vibrational sound bath with Crystal and Tibetan Singing Bowls.
 This group meditation will help to create the necessary environment for rebalancing of all your Chakra's (energy centers) in the physical body and outside of the body.
-Wear warm comfortable clothing and come prepared to relax lying down or sitting in a chair.
+Wear warm comfortable clothing and please bring a yoga mat and blanket if you have one.
+Come prepared to relax lying down or sitting in a chair.

 Doors open at 6pm